 2. Watch for signs of burnout and monitor provider health

-“Burnout is a big issue and it’s ongoing,” says Dr. Roth.
-“We’re seeing staff that are just starting to recover from the traumas they dealt with during the peak of COVID in the spring and early summer, and now here they are again without even having a chance to completely recover from it.”
+“Burnout is a big issue and it’s ongoing,” says Gary L. Roth, DO, MBA, FACOS, and Chief Medical Officer for the Michigan Hospital & Health Association.
+“We’re seeing staff that are just starting to recover from the traumas they dealt with during the peak of COVID, and now here they are again without even having a chance to completely recover from it.”

-Yet he says many surgeons thrive on being busy, and they’re happy to return to normal surgical volumes.
-Jacobs echoes this sentiment and adds that many of those working under an RVU model are eager to do more procedures to recoup lost income.
+Yet he says many surgeons thrive on being busy, and they’re happy to return to normal surgical volumes and are eager to do more procedures to recoup lost income.

 Either way, healthcare organizations should be mindful of their employees’ mental health and adjust staffing as necessary.

-3. Use temporary staff to increase capacity when needed
+3. Use temporary staff to increase capacity as needed

 In cases of staffing shortages or provider burnout, temporary staffing options — like locum tenens physicians or travel nurses, therapists, and lab techs — may be a way to help your facility meet surgical demands.